-- (1) \$465,000,000 to provide State matching funds required to receive federal wastewater or water supply assistance funds and to provide additional funding for the Clean Water Revolving Loan and Grant Fund established in Chapter 159G of the General Statutes or to provide funding by grants to local government units for wastewater treatment and water supply and distribution needs; - (2) \$320,000,000 to provide loans to local government units to finance all or a portion of the cost of construction, improvements, enlargements, extensions, and reconstruction of water supply and distribution systems, wastewater collection systems, wastewater treatment works, water conservation projects, and water reuse projects.
+- (1) \$465,000,000 to provide State matching funds required to receive federal wastewater or water supply assistance funds and to provide additional funding for the Clean Water Revolving Loan and Grant Fund established in Chapter 159G of the General Statutes or to provide funding by grants to local government units for wastewater treatment and water supply distribution needs. - (2) \$320,000,000 to provide loans to local government units to finance all or a portion of the cost of construction, improvements, enlargements, extensions, and reconstruction of water supply and distribution systems, wastewater collection systems, wastewater treatment works, and water conservation and water reuse projects. - (3) \$100,000,000 to provide grants, loans, or other financing to natural gas local distribution companies, persons seeking natural gas distribution franchises, State or local government agencies, or other entities for construction of natural gas facilities.

 The funds to be derived from the sale of the Clean Water Bonds authorized by this act are sufficient to meet no more than a fraction of the needs that now exist and will arise in the immediate future.
-For this reason, although public necessity, the criteria established by Chapter 159G of the General Statutes, and the guidelines established by the United States Environmental Protection Agency Hardship Grants Program shall be the primary consideration in granting and loaning funds, great emphasis shall also be placed on the creation of efficient systems of regional wastewater disposal and regional water supply and on the willingness and ability of local government units to meet their responsibilities through sound fiscal policies, creative planning, and efficient operation and management.
+For this reason, although public necessity shall be the primary consideration in granting and loaning funds, great emphasis shall also be placed on achieving stringent reductions in the levels of nutrients and other pollutants discharged into the State's waters, particularly in nutrient sensitive river basins, in reducing the overall volume of effluent discharged to the State's waters by using alternative methods of wastewater treatment when feasible, on the creation of efficient systems of regional wastewater disposal and regional water supply, and on the willingness and ability of local government units to meet their responsibilities through sound fiscal policies, creative planning, and efficient operation and management.